boostlearn/go-cluster-limiter/README.md

 >This project can be used as a service module that implements flow limiter in a cluster environment,
 >and can be used in scenarios that require flow limiter such as service protection, consumption control, or experiment shunting and so on.
->this project uses a decentralized flow control algorithm, which could effectively reduce the resource consumption and dependence on network resources.
+>this project uses a decentralized flow control algorithm, which could effectively reduce the resource consumption and dependence on network stability.

 ## The difference with other limiters